 Among flooring materials, none is more elegant and luxurious than natural stone.
 The term "natural stone" refers to a variety of mountain-born mineral substances that stand in contrast to any synthetic or manufactured stone products.
 Common natural stone flooring includes slate, marble, limestone, travertine, granite, and sandstone—each of which has slightly different properties.
 It's important to understand the characteristics of the type of stone flooring tile you are purchasing in order to determine whether it is appropriate for a specific location.

-As you shop for natural stone tiles, these are the factors that you should question retailers about:
+As you shop for natural stone tiles, these are a number of general factors that you should consider.

 The absorption rating refers to how porous a given material is.
-The more absorbent it is, the more susceptible it will be to stains, as well as cracking damage when subjected to freezing conditions.
-Natural stones vary greatly in their absorption rates, with sandstone being the most porous to granite, which is virtually waterproof even when left unsealed.
-Absorption rate will be classified according the following terms:
+The more absorbent it is, the more susceptible the stone will be to stain.
+Absorbent stone can also be prone to cracking damage if it is subjected to freezing conditions.
+Natural stones vary greatly in their absorption rates, with sandstone being the most porous and granite the most impervious to water absorption.
+Absorption rates are classified according to the following terms:

 - Non-vitreous: This is the highest absorption level.
 In most cases, non-vitreous tiles should not be used in any damp environment.